ksu-cs-cc/ksu-cs-cc.github.io/content/6-cc520/00-introduction/00-syllabus-520.md

 The purpose of this course is to introduce concepts, approaches, and techniques in database management.
 This includes exploring the representation of information as data, data storage techniques, foundations of data models, data retrieval, database design, transaction management, integrity and security.

-### Course Objectives
+### Student Learning Outcomes

+After completing this course, a successful student will be able to:
-* Introduce the SQL language: queries, relations, database modifications, constraints, triggers, transactions, and views.
+* Write and read SQL, including queries, relations, database modifications, constraints, triggers, transactions, and views.
-* Introduce NoSQL language and its philosophy compared to SQL.
+* Recognize the difference between NoSQL and its philosophy compared to SQL.
-* Introduce the basics DBMS design theory: entity relationship model, functional dependencies, and normalization.
+* Design and create databases utilizing entity relationship models, functional dependencies, and normalization.
-* Study databases in a programming environment and the approaches of utilizing databases in applications.
+* Design queries and databases that are optimized in storage, retrieval, and processing of data.
-* Provide an overview of the architecture of a database system, and discuss efficient storage of data, execution of queries, and query optimization.
-* Explore databases through practical database applications developed as class projects.
-* Turn students into much better SQL developers than the average.
+* Create an application that utilizes a database.

 ### Major Course Topics